 Off street parking is a rare and coveted commodity in downtown Wilmington.
 A lot of our older homes were build before automobiles were the omnipresent necessity they are today.
 Repurposed buildings rarely have space for parking.
-Consequently many residents of the historic district, CBD and Nofo make do with on street public parking, or rent space in parking lots which are rarely close or convenient and an added monthly expense.
+Consequently many residents of the historic district, CBD, and Nofo, make do with on street parking, or rent spaces in parking lots which are rarely close or convenient and presents an added monthly expense.
 There is a building not far from the Time Townhomes which has secure parking in the basement level.
 But there are about half as many parking spaces as there are dwelling units in the building.
 Parking spaces were deeds separately and buyers could purchase them as long as they lasted.
 Today owners of the coveted parking spaces are asking as much as $25,000 a piece for them.
 Does that make the two spaces under each Time Townhouse unit with $50,000?
 Hard to say.
 But they are certainly desirable and they will without question add to marketability and resale value.

 Beginning on the ground floor, on the east face of the building, you have the opening of the two car garage door .
 Just beyond the garage area is a heated and cooled 14 x 16 ft flex space with floor to ceiling windows and a entry door into 3rd Street.
 Because the zoning is Central Business District (CBD) these spaces can legitimately be used for businesses.
 For example they could be used by professionals who needs a small office like an attorney, accountant, consultant.
 Or perhaps a studio, home office, sun room, additional bedroom or even storage.